Agent Attention: On the Integration of Softmax and Linear Attention: F. Agent Attention Visualization

+To better understand the effectiveness of agent attention, we provide the visualization of Softmax attention, linear attention and agent attention in \cref{fig:attn_visualize}.
+It shows that our agent attention produces attention distributions similar to Softmax attention, while linear attention does not generate reasonable distributions.
+This indicates that agent attention integrates Softmax attention's expressiveness with linear complexity, resulting in its superiority.

-We visualize agent attention distribution in \cref{fig:agent_visualize}.
-It can be seen that various agent tokens focus on distinct regions, such as ears (second in the second row) and nose/mouth (fourth in the sixth row).
+We visualize more agent attention distributions in \cref{fig:agent_visualize}.
+It can be seen that various agent tokens focus on distinct regions.
+For instance, in the second row, agent tokens focus on head, sky, body, and branch, while the third row contains agent tokens focusing on sky, mountain, glasses, mask, and ground.
 This diversity ensures that different queries can focus on their areas of interest during the agent broadcast process.